LuisGilGB/iliad-rich-chatbot/README.md

 The chatbot leverages the power of AI to provide rich, interactive, and dynamic conversational experiences.
 It demonstrates how to integrate AI capabilities into modern web applications using cutting-edge technologies.

 When the chatbot is asked about a character of The Iliad, it will render a card with an illustration of the character and some information about them.
 This card is rendered in the server and streamed to the client.

+Keep in mind that AI SDK RSC is still experimental and bugs can be found with its use: [Vercel AI SDK RSC](https://sdk.vercel.ai/docs/ai-sdk-rsc/migrating-to-ui).

 ## Key Features
 - **Streamed Components**: Utilizes React Server Components for efficient data streaming and rendering.